-For more information about using the CXFS GUI, cxfs_admin, or cmgr to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.
+For more information about using the CXFS GUI or cxfs\admin to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.

-Configuring HBA Failover for Windows 2000 and Windows 2003
+Configuring HBA Failover for Windows 2003

-The QLogic HBA on Windows 2000 and Windows 2003 also supports a mechanism to configure the automatic failover to another HBA port if the configured port is no longer able to see the target.
+The QLogic HBA on Windows 2003 also supports a mechanism to configure the automatic failover to another HBA port if the configured port is no longer able to see the target.